 Not a vast site, Frenchie is chic and minimalist in its design, limiting itself to white with the addition of a few accent colours and feature lighting, chairs and bar, perfect for a drink or a bite to eat (many take advantage of this).
 It speaks more of Scandinavian design than French, though the French marble fireplace on the landing of the double staircase to the basement level is a very nice touch.
 All of which combines to make Frenchie a relaxing and convivial place to dine.
 And while the food is our concern, this design scheme flows into the way the dishes are plated.

-During the evening, an à la carte menu is offered, but lunch sees a prix fixe menu offering two courses for £26 or three for £29, with a choice of three dishes per course.
-There are also a few snack options around the £3-£4 mark to start, not an uncommon addition to a set lunch menu, and not worth having in many places, but at Frenchie they really are.
+During the evening, an à la carte menu and 5 course tasting menu are offered, but lunch sees a prix fixe menu offering two courses for £27 or three for £30, with a choice of three dishes per course.
+There are also a few snack options from around the £3-£4 mark to start, not an uncommon addition to a set lunch menu, and not worth having in many places, but at Frenchie they really are.
 You get two per plate; over a number of different lunches, I’ve had an unctuous pig’s head cube deep fried and served with a gribiche sauce, crab on a squid ink cracker, pork crackling with an intense set apple puree, and a bacon and maple syrup scone that was heavenly.

 Rather than go into the details of everything I’ve ever had a Frenchie I will just outline the first visit.
 The menu changes constantly but it should give you a good idea of what the restaurant is all about.
 To start my dining companion and I both plumped for the hot smoked trout with whey and brussel tops, a much-underused ingredient and a favourite of mine.
 I must admit I was apprehensive about the trout as I usually find hot smoking has been done too heavy-handedly, overpowering the smoked ingredient, and trout is a mild (and often boring) fish.
 But what came was a plate of near perfection, the trout so delicately smoked that it bore only the lightest of touches, just as it did in cooking.
 It was beautifully pink and translucent under the barely cooked outside, and paired beautifully with the young, nutty and slightly bitter purple sprouts and whey.